The Kingdom (Bush album): Content

 Gavin Rossdale remarked in May 2018 that the next Bush album would contain "heavier" songs written from an "angrier perspective".

-The Upcoming opined that Bush brought "electronic-laced alternative rock" to the new record, comparable to their previous effort Black and White Rainbows.
-To contrast, Kerrang! detailed that The Kingdom presented "a far heavier, more riff-based and muscular approach" that its 2017 predecessor.
+According to The Upcoming, Bush brought "electronic-laced alternative rock" to the new record, comparable to their previous effort Black and White Rainbows.
+Conversely, Kerrang! stated that The Kingdom presented "a far heavier, more riff-based and muscular approach" that its 2017 predecessor.
 Rolling Stone Magazine opined The Kingdom to be a grunge effort, akin to the band's earliest work.

-The Kingdom detailed many personal narratives in its lyrics.
+Gavin Rossdale described the lyrics of The Kingdom as "snapshots of real life and cycles of attrition".
 "Send in the Clowns" chronicled feelings of being misunderstood, "Crossroads" recounted taking decisions in life, while "Falling Away" narrated a feeling of personal freedom.
 Rossdale remarked in an interview with LouderSound that "Our Time Will Come" relayed "looking through anything bleak in your life and realising that amazing things are happening and amazing things will come".
+"Blood River" was inspired by the "blood red" colour of the water at The Devil's Pulpit, a gorge in Finnich Glen, Stirlingshire, Sctotland.

 Reception

 The Kingdom received an aggregate score of 57/100 from Metacritic suggesting "mixed or average reviews".
+Some critics praised the album for its riff-based sound, whilst others, such as Kory Grow of Rolling Stone, criticised the album as derivative.

-Neil Z. Yeung of AllMusic was heavily lauding of The Kingdom, declaring it "an absolute bounty of riffs" and to "recall the best" of past releases such as Golden State and The Science of Things.
+Neil Z. Yeung of AllMusic gave a very positive review of The Kingdom.
+Yeung stated that with the album, the band flipped the "unevenness and sonic confusion" of the band's 2010s releases "on their heads" and in so doing, proved themselves more than a 1990s nostalgia act.
+Yeung called it "an absolute bounty of riffs" and to "recall the best" of past releases such as Golden State (2001) and The Science of Things (1999).

 Macie Bennett of American Songwriter gave a positive 4-out-of-5 star review, and opined that Bush "may have released its best yet" with The Kingdom.

 British publication Entertainment Focus gave a highly praising review, and remarked that the record saw Bush "creating some of the most interesting, and diverse, music in the rock genre right now", and that it was an "addictive record" that should "see the band's popularity soar again".

-A review by Paul Travers for Kerrang! was strongly positive, hailing The Kingdom "a return to Bush’s glory days".
+A review by Paul Travers for Kerrang! was strongly positive.
+Although Travers acknowledged that "naysayers" would dismiss songs such as "Ghost In The Machine" and "Crossroads" as "de-clawed Nirvana", he described some moments on the album as "excellent".
+Travers hailed The Kingdom "a return to Bush’s glory days", awarding it 3 out of 5 stars.